2020 Irish general election: Government formation

 On 20 February, the new Dáil met for the first time.
+The Fianna Fáil number dropped to 37 when Ó Fearghaíl was re-elected as Ceann Comhairle on the first day of the 33rd Dáil.
 No candidate for Taoiseach succeeded in securing support of the Dáil.
 Varadkar, having failed to be re-elected Taoiseach, resigned, in line with the constitutional requirement where a Taoiseach fails to enjoy the support of a majority of the Dáil.
 He and the other members of the government continued to carry out their duties pending the appointment of their successors.
 It was reported that Fine Gael was prepared to go into opposition.
-On 11 March, Fianna Fáil and Fine Gael entered detailed talks in order to establish a grand coalition, potentially with the Green Party, and deal with the COVID-19 pandemic in Ireland.
+On 11 March, Fianna Fáil and Fine Gael entered detailed talks to establish a coalition, potentially with the Green Party, and deal with the COVID-19 pandemic in Ireland.
 As of 17 March, those talks were still scheduled for later that week.
 However, the Green Party suggested that it would not join such a coalition, preferring a national unity government.
 On 4 April, it was reported that FF and FG were making progress on their talks, and that the Labour Party was preferred to the Green Party as the third coalition partner due to internal divisions in the Green Party.
 However, the Labour Party stated that it preferred to remain in opposition.
 Another option would be a grand coalition which could reach a majority with the support of independents, but such a coalition would be fragile.
 Some Fine Gael politicians predicted another election in September, which Fianna Fáil was eager to avoid.

 On 14 April, Fianna Fáil and Fine Gael reached a coalition agreement, which includes a rotation for Taoiseach.
-However, they lacked a majority and needed to bring other parties or independents into the coalition in order to form a government.
+However, they lacked a majority and needed to bring other parties or independents into the coalition to form a government.
 The Greens required an annual 7% cut to carbon emissions, among other demands, to participate as the third party of government; these demands did not include Green leader Eamon Ryan participating in the taoiseach rotation scheme, despite rumours to the contrary.
 The Social Democrats, Aontú, and technical groups of independents also expressed varying degrees of interest in entering into government formation negotiations with Fianna Fáil and Fine Gael.

 A draft programme for government was agreed between Fianna Fáil, Fine Gael, and the Green Party on 15 June 2020.
 It was determined that the position of Taoiseach would rotate between Micheál Martin and Leo Varadkar.
+Martin would serve as Taoiseach for the first half of the term, with Varadkar as Tánaiste; the two would switch positions for the second half of the term.
 The programme needed the approval by each party's membership.
 Fianna Fáil and the Green Party require a simple majority and a 67% majority, respectively, in a postal ballot of all members, while Fine Gael uses an electoral college system, with its parliamentary party making up 50% of the electorate, constituency delegates 25%, councillors 15% and the party's executive council filling the final 10%.